Norman Finkelstein: Criticism

-American Radical: The Trials of Norman Finkelstein
+Documentaries

 American Radical: The Trials of Norman Finkelstein is a documentary film about Finkelstein's life and career, released in 2009, and directed by David Ridgen and Nicolas Rossier.
-It has been screened at Amsterdam's IDFA, Toronto's Hot Docs, and many other venues.
-It has a freshness rating of 100% on film review aggregator Rotten Tomatoes.
-In one scene, at Waterloo University, Finkelstein takes exception to a German student's teary complaint about how he talks about the Nazis and the Holocaust, saying:
+It has an approval rating of 100% on review aggregator Rotten Tomatoes, based on 11 critic reviews.

 The same year, Finkelstein also appeared in Defamation (Hebrew: השמצה), a documentary by Israeli filmmaker Yoav Shamir.

+Harassment and threats

+Because of his outspoken criticism of Israel, Finkelstein has received death threats and harassment.
+In February 2025, he was harassed by the right-wing Zionist group Betar.
+While he was on the street, some members of the group gave him pagers, as a reference to the 2024 pager attacks in Lebanon.

-Views on the Israel-Palestinian conflict
+Views on the Israeli–Palestinian conflict

 Comments about Israel

-Finkelstein is a sharp critic of the state of Israel.
+Finkelstein is a sharp critic of the state of Israel, which he has called the "Jewish supremacist state" and believes is committing the crime of apartheid against Palestinians.
 Discussing his book Beyond Chutzpah, Israeli historian Avi Shlaim called Finkelstein's critique of Israel "extremely detailed, well-documented and accurate."

 In a 2009 telephone interview with Today's Zaman, Finkelstein said:

 I think Israel, as a number of commentators pointed out, is becoming an insane state.
 And we have to be honest about that.
 While the rest of the world wants peace, Europe wants peace, the US wants peace, but this state wants war, war and war.
 In the first week of the massacres, there were reports in the Israeli press that Israel did not want to put all its ground forces in Gaza because it was preparing attacks on Iran.
 Then there were reports it was planning attacks on Lebanon.
 It is a lunatic state.

 When asked how he, as the son of Holocaust survivors, felt about Israel's operation in Gaza, Finkelstein replied:

 It has been a long time since I felt any emotional connection with the state of Israel, which relentlessly and brutally and inhumanly keeps these vicious, murderous wars.
 It is a vandal state.
 There is a Russian writer who once described vandal states as Genghis Khan with a telegraph.
 Israel is Genghis Khan with a computer.
 I feel no emotion of affinity with that state.
 I have some good friends and their families there, and of course I would not want any of them to be hurt.
 That said, sometimes I feel that Israel has come out of the boils of the [sic] hell, a satanic state.

 The Anti-Defamation League has called Finkelstein an "obsessive anti-Zionist" filled with "vitriolic hatred of Zionism and Israel."
 Of being called an anti-Zionist, Finkelstein has said: "It's a superficial term.
 I am opposed to any state with an ethnic character, not only to Israel."

 Finkelstein believes that the main reason the conflict isn't resolved is "the refusal of Israel, backed by the United States government, to abide by international law, to abide by the opinion of the international community."